 Shareholders and other interested parties may communicate with the Board directly by writing to: Non-Executive Chairman of the Board, c/o Flowserve's Corporate Secretary, Flowserve Corporation, 5215 N. O'Connor Blvd., Suite 2300, Irving, Texas 75039.
-All such communications will be delivered to Mr. Rusnack.
+All such communications will be delivered to our chairman, Mr. Fix.